Photo: Krzysztof Golik / Wikimedia Commons

 The Best Months

-October–November: The finest Rome combination of weather (18–22°C), crowds (substantially below summer), cultural season (the opera season begins at the Accademia di Santa Cecilia, the extraordinary Rome film festival), and light (the extraordinary golden light of the Roman autumn, the finest photography conditions of any month).
+October–November: Rome’s best all-round combination of weather (18–22°C), crowds well below summer, an active cultural season (the opera season begins at the Accademia di Santa Cecilia, plus the Rome Film Festival), and golden autumn light that makes for some of the best photography conditions of any month.

-March–May: The second best window — the extraordinary wildflowers on the Via Appia Antica, the extraordinary cherry blossoms on the Gianicolo, and the extraordinary spring energy of the city before the tourist season peak.
+March–May: The second-best window — wildflowers along the Via Appia Antica, cherry blossoms on the Gianicolo, and the city’s spring energy before the tourist season peaks.

 The Worst Months